When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Buying the Oura Ring

-After using the Oura Ring for a certain amount of time, you may become eligible for a free lifetime membership.
+After using Oura Ring for a certain amount of time, you may become eligible for a free lifetime membership.

 Customers in locations outside the United States and European Union may need to pay additional import fees.